 Step 5.
 Define new goals and design a plan for further actions

-Assume you have achieved your goals and you met the requirements of business drivers.
-But life continues and you can always start a new cycle of the expansion of the data management function.
+Assume you have achieved your goals and met business drivers’ requirements.
+But life continues, and you can always start a new cycle of expanding the data management function.

-In the next article of the series, we will discuss the optimization of one of your already existing data management capabilities.
+In the following article of the series, we will discuss the optimization of one of your already existing data management capabilities.